trincadev/serene-pub/KEYBINDINGS.md

 - **Regeneration**: "Regenerating last response" or "No response available to regenerate"
 - **Swiping**: "Swiped message left/right" or "Cannot swipe - no variations available"
 - **Focus changes**: When moving between messages or panels
+- **Site navigation**: "Site navigation focused" when using Alt+,
+- **Panel status**: "No left/right sidebar is currently open" when attempting to focus closed panels

 Example: "Navigated to latest message" when pressing Shift + G
+Example: "Site navigation focused" when pressing Alt + ,

 ## Form Field Guidance